Academic year 2018/19

 The percentage of the population aged 25 to 29 qualified at level 4 or above is lower than the estimates provided by the HEIP measure; this is partly due to young people participating in higher education for six months but not completing their studies and obtaining a higher education qualification.

-Alternative disaggregations of the APS are available at Dataset Selection - Query - Nomis - Official Labour Market Statistics (nomisweb.co.uk).
+Alternative disaggregations of the APS are available at Dataset Selection - Query - Nomis - Official Labour Market Statistics (nomisweb.co.uk) (opens in a new tab).

 Help and support